mesosphere/dcos-docs-site/pages/services/kafka/2.0.4-1.0.0/managing/index.md

 the shutdown portion of the task restart, the previous configuration value for `brokers.kill_grace_period` is in effect.
 Following the shutdown, each broker task is launched with the new effective configuration value.
 Take care to monitor the amount of time Kafka brokers take to cleanly shutdown.
-Find the relevant log entries in the [Configure](configure.md) section.

 Create an options file `kafka-options.json` with the following content: